rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 [root@localhost tripwire]# mkdir /root/tripwire_stuff && mv twcfg.txt  twpol.txt /root/tripwire_stuff

-!!!NOTE
+!!!
+NOTE
     It may be useful to keep the plain text versions in safe place, just incase you forget your passphrases.
 You can then always re-run the “tripwire-setup-keyfiles” based on the     configurations and policies you have fine tuned over time.